top of page

 Diagnosis and treatment for pancreatitis in dogs

-The standard methods in diagnosis internal issues in dogs don't always provide an answer when it comes to pancreatitis.
+The standard methods in diagnosis of internal issues in dogs don't always provide an answer when it comes to pancreatitis.
 X-rays often cannot pick up pancreatitis, as this condition concerns a small organ.
 Most likely, an ultrasound would be performed at VEG and if the pancreas is showing an abnormality, our scan will pick that up through visualization.
-A blood test may also be administered if pancreatitis is suspected in your dog.
+A blood test may also be administered if pancreatitis is suspected in your dog to support a diagnosis made through ultrasound.

 Treatment for pancreatitis in dogs